Exploring Roman Clay Fireplace Wall Texture

 The mantle is a solid chunk of white oak, while the other floating shelves match the kitchen floating shelves in natural knotty alder.

-I love decorating for fall and have lots of decor, but I feel like my shelves to the right might be a bit too cluttered...but oh well. ;)
+I love decorating for fall and have lots of decor, but I feel like my shelves to the right might be a bit too cluttered...
+I need to work on simplifying! :)